-Based on the above findings of fact, the Planning Board finds the standards of this section have not been met.
+Based on the above findings of fact, and the proposed condition of approval, the Planning Board finds the standards of this section have been met.

-10.0 Noise

-The development must control noise levels such that it will not create a nuisance for neighboring properties.
+J. Noise: The development must control noise levels such that it will not create a nuisance for neighboring properties.

-The solar panels will not create noise that would be a nuisance for neighboring properties.
+The solar panels will not generate noise that would affect neighboring properties.